geerlingguy/ansible-role-gitlab/README.md

 GitLab LDAP configuration; if `gitlab_ldap_enabled` is `true`, the rest of the configuration will tell GitLab how to connect to an LDAP server for centralized authentication.

+    gitlab_dependencies:
+      - openssh-server
+      - postfix
+      - curl
+      - openssl
+      - tzdata

+Dependencies required by GitLab for certain functionality, like timezone support or email.
+You may change this list in your own playbook if, for example, you would like to install `exim` instead of `postfix`.

     gitlab_time_zone: "UTC"

 Gitlab timezone.